 open/close all folders

-At least twice, a contestant guessed a word before their partner had given a clue ("culture" in "Things Associated with Yogurt" and "chameleon" in "Things That Change Color").
-The first time stunned Dick, who looked around the set in amazement.
+- At least twice, a contestant guessed a word before their partner had given a clue ("culture" in "Things Associated with Yogurt" and "chameleon" in "Things That Change Color").
+The first time stunned Dick Clark, who looked around the set in amazement.

-A few times, a team ended up with 5/6 in the Winner's Circle due to a clue being deemed illegal...but upon coming back from commercial discovered that the clue was acceptable after all, leading to a win.
+- A few times, a team ended up with 5/6 in the Winner's Circle due to a clue being deemed illegal...but upon the return from commercial, the judges discovered that the clue was acceptable after all, leading to a win.

-The full Winner's Circle round, slightly longer than the above clip, was reran on April 30, 1979 note (a week featuring Crystal and Sal Viscuso, who were good friends and playful "rivals"); when GSN began to air the 1970s Pyramid, it was discovered that the original episode (minus the 36 seconds reran in 1979) had been destroyed by ABC.
+- The full Winner's Circle round, slightly longer than the above clip, was reran on April 30, 1979 note ; when GSN began to air the 1970s Pyramid, it was discovered that the original episode (minus the 36 seconds reran in 1979) had been destroyed by ABC.